rosco-m68k/rosco_m68k/README.md

 All Software released under the MIT licence.
 See LICENSE for details.
 All Hardware released under the CERN Open Hardware licence.See LICENCE.hardware.txt.
+All Documentation released under Creative Commons Attribution.
+See https://creativecommons.org/licenses/by/2.0/uk/
 ## Current design

 Currently, the design for the system is: